informalsystems/partnership-heliax/2022/Q2/artifacts/pos-model/PoS-model.md

 //This function is called by transactions tx_withdraw_unbonds_validator and tx_withdraw_unbonds_delegator func withdraw(validator_address, delegator_address)
 {
-  //COMMENT: check that the epoch check is done on unbond.end and not somehting else.
-In docs says unbond.epoch, which is unclear var delunbonds = {<start,end,amount> | amount = unbonds[delegator_address][validator_address].deltas[(start, end)] > 0 && end <= cur_epoch }
+  var delunbonds = {<start,end,amount> | amount = unbonds[delegator_address][validator_address].deltas[(start, end)] > 0 && end <= cur_epoch }
   //substract any pending slash before withdrawing forall (<start,end,amount> in selfunbonds) do